Skip to main content

 The header row becomes object keys and numeric-looking values are typed as numbers (not strings), so the JSON is immediately usable in code rather than needing a second cleanup pass.
 You can also choose array-of-arrays or NDJSON for streaming consumers.

 CSV and JSON model data differently.
 CSV is flat and rectangular: every row has the same columns, every cell is a string, and there is no native way to express nesting, arrays inside cells, or missing-vs-empty distinctions.
 JSON is hierarchical and typed: objects contain other objects, arrays contain values of any type, numbers are numbers, booleans are booleans, null is not the same as an empty string.
 Converting between them means deciding how to bridge that structural gap.
-Most CSV-to-JSON conversions produce an array of objects where each row is an object keyed by the column headers; this is the shape most tools expect and the default here.
+By default this tool produces an array of objects where each row is an object keyed by the column headers; this is the shape most tools expect.
 Type inference is where this tool earns its keep over a naive converter.
 A cell containing "42" in CSV is a string (CSV has no types), but in JSON it almost always wants to be the number 42.
-Similarly "true" and "false" should become JSON booleans, not strings, and empty cells should become null rather than empty strings in most applications.
-The converter detects these patterns and emits proper JSON types, with an opt-out when you specifically want everything as strings.
-Numeric strings that start with leading zeros ("007") are a special case, they parse as numbers by default but can be preserved as strings via a pattern that marks certain columns as "string only."
-Phone numbers, postal codes, and barcodes are the common cases where numeric-looking strings must stay strings.
+Similarly "true" and "false" should become JSON booleans, not strings, and empty cells can become null rather than empty strings.
+In Auto-detect mode the converter emits proper JSON types, and you can switch the value handling to keep everything as strings, parse only numbers, or leave values untouched.
+Numeric strings with leading zeros ("007") stay strings even in Auto mode, because the value only converts to a number when its string form round-trips exactly, so phone numbers, postal codes, and barcodes are preserved.

 How to use